 Our small student-faculty ratio will enhance your learning by creating a classroom environment where you will be encouraged to engage in critical thinking and hone your skills to meet the needs of a diverse workforce upon graduation.

-As a graduate of Carlos Albizu University’s Master of Science in Psychology Program, you will be eligible for licensure or certification, according to the major chosen.
+As a graduate of the Albizu University’s Master of Science in Psychology Program, you will be eligible for licensure or certification, according to the major chosen.